Harrison Browne: Post-retirement

+Acting career

 In August 2019, Browne announced on his personal Twitter account that he was beginning a new career as an actor.
 He emphasized that he plans to advocate for more transgender visibility in his new venture as he had in his athletic career.

 Browne has made multiple television appearances since his 2018 retirement.
 He was featured in an episode of both Y: The Last Man and Murdoch Mysteries, in 2021 and 2022 respectively.
 In 2023, he appeared in three episodes of the mystery drama series Nancy Drew.